It’s true that classrooms, labs and studies will be the focus of your time at MUA—but there is more to medical school than that, particularly here.

 At MUA, you'll find a wide array of student organizations and groups, including an active Student Government Association.

-The goal of SGA is to promote self-improvement, organize recreational activities, and to arbitrate and resolve student issues.
+The goal of SGA is to promote self-improvement, organize recreational activities, and arbitrate and resolve student issues.

-Each semester, the student body elects a president, vice-president, secretary and treasurer.
+Each semester, the student body elects a president, vice president, secretary, and treasurer.

 Class representatives to SGA are elected from each of the five Basic Science semesters as well as from the Gateway Medical Program.
-SGA sponsors numerous student events and health-related projects or the island community.
+SGA sponsors numerous student events and health-related projects for the island community.
 The officers meet regularly with the medical school administration to discuss student issues.

 AMSA is a student-governed national organization committed to representing the concerns of physicians in training.
 MUA strongly encourages membership in the American Medical Student Association.

-SNMA is committed to supporting current and future underrepresented minority medical students, addressing the needs of the underserved communities, and increasing the number of clinically excellent, culturally competent, and socially conscious physicians.
+SNMA is committed to supporting current and future underrepresented minority medical students, addressing the needs of underserved communities, and increasing the number of clinically excellent, culturally competent, and socially conscious physicians.

 SOS is a support group for the spouses and children of medical students attending MUA.
 This network organizes events and provides support and assistance through the initial adjustment to island life.